 The Man Booker Prize-longlisted follow-up to the multimillion-copy bestselling ONE DAY, soon to be a major BBC drama starring Tom Hollander and Saskia Reeve.

-SOON TO BE A MAJOR BBC DRAMA STARRING TOM HOLLANDER AND SASKIA REEVE
+NOW A MAJOR BBC DRAMA STARRING TOM HOLLANDER AND SASKIA REEVES

 David Nicholls brings to bear all the wit and intelligence that graced ONE DAY in this brilliant, bittersweet novel about love and family, husbands and wives, parents and children.